Paulie oversees a street fair.

 Melfi tries to get Tony to expound upon this thought, but Tony has neither the vocabulary nor the inclination to go into a deeper explanation.
 David Chase, however, does have the ability and the inclination to express this aspect of the human condition.
 More importantly, he—unlike most showrunners—has the balls to explore the issue of boredom.
 Back in “D-Girl” (2.07), Meadow quoted from Madame de Stael as she tried to explain the philosophy of Existentialism to her parents: “In life, one must choose between boredom and suffering.”
 And the issue of existential boredom was given a full, hour-long treatment in “House Arrest” (2.11).
 An unfortunate truth of life is that what we find exciting and inspiring becomes unremarkable over time, what we find beautiful eventually becomes commonplace.
 Ever since being discharged from the hospital, Tony has been feeling the exhilaration that accompanies surviving a battle with death, but the drudgery of the everyday is sapping the glory out of it.
 Tony is realizing that accepting the banalities of life is one of the existential obligations of being alive.

 Paulie is in an existential frame-of-mind too because he possibly has prostate cancer.
-The doctor hasn’t even given him the diagnosis before he is already freaking out that the cancer has “mastastasized.”
+Before the doctor has even given him a diagnosis, Paulie is already freaking out that the cancer has “mastastasized.”
 Paulie was stressed out to begin with because of all the issues surrounding the feast of St. Elzear.
-The new parish priest is almost as skilled as he is in the art of extortion, but Paulie is not willing to pay the Father’s price for the golden fedora that goes atop St. Elzear’s head.
+The new parish priest is almost as skilled as Paulie is in the art of extortion, but old Walnuts is not willing to pay the Father’s price for the golden fedora that goes atop St. Elzear’s head.
 “Fuck the hat,” Paulie grumbles.
 (In a clever juxtaposition, the priest notes that a previous generation of parishioners had their wedding rings melted down in order to make the gold hat, and in the very next scene Chris shows off his new wedding ring.)
 Paulie tries to increase his profit margin on the carnival by cutting back on some safety protocols, and this infuriates Bobby Bacala after his family almost gets hurt on a ride.
 People in the community are talking about how cheap Paulie has been.
 On top of everything, Paulie is still not on speaking terms with his mother (er, aunt).

 The Virgin Mary is an ambiguous apparition: is she really there or is Paulie imagining her?
 Many viewers have noted that we can catch a glimpse of Mary in the mirror before Paulie sees her, giving credence to the idea that she really is there and is not just something that Paulie has conjured up in his own mind.
 This is possible.
 Chase, after all, has previously dabbled in the supernatural.
 We caught a glimpse of Big Pussy’s ghost in a mirror in episode 3.02.
 And when Paulie visits a psychic in 2.09, the man gets just enough details right for us to think he might actually have a supernatural gift.
 Another interesting connection “The Ride” makes to the psychic in 2.09 is that the statuette that appears on the man’s curio shelf bears more than a passing resemblance to the Mary that appears now: